staghado/vit.cpp/README.md

 You can follow the given instructions to install the AOCC compiler.

-Note : For my AMD Ryzen™ 7 3700U, the improvements were not very significant but for more recent processors there could be a gain in using a specialized compiler.
+Note : For my AMD Ryzen 7 3700U, the improvements were not very significant but for more recent processors there could be a gain in using a specialized compiler.

 ### Using OpenMP